Grazing-incidence small-angle scattering

-Grazing-incidence small-angle scattering (GISAS) is a scattering technique used to study nanostructured surfaces and thin films.
+Grazing-incidence small-angle scattering (GISAS) is a diffraction technique used to study nanostructured surfaces and thin films.
 The scattered probe is either photons (grazing-incidence small-angle X-ray scattering, GISAXS) or neutrons (grazing-incidence small-angle neutron scattering, GISANS).
 GISAS combines the accessible length scales of small-angle scattering (SAS: SAXS or SANS) and the surface sensitivity of grazing incidence diffraction (GID).

 Geometry of a GISAS experiment.
 The incident beam strikes the sample under a small angle close to the critical angle of total external x-ray reflection.
 The intense reflected beam as well as the intense scattering in the incident plane are attenuated by a rod-shaped beam stop.
 The diffuse scattering from the sample (red arrow) is recorded with an area detector.
 As an example the scattering from a block copolymer film with perpendicular lamellae is shown in the detector plane.
 The two lobes of scattering correspond to the lateral lamellar period of about 80 nm.